Skip to Main Content

 The Ink Business Unlimited® Credit Card and the Chase Freedom Unlimited® are two lucrative cash back credit cards from Chase.
 These cards share many similarities, including cash back rewards, generous welcome bonuses and 0 percent intro APR offers.
 That said, there are a few big differences.

-The obvious difference is that Ink Business Unlimited is geared toward business owners, but don’t rule it out immediately.
+The obvious difference is that the Ink Business Unlimited is geared toward business owners, but don’t rule it out immediately.
 Many freelancers, gig workers, contractors and more can qualify for a small business card.
-On the other hand, Chase Freedom Unlimited is designed for individual consumers but that doesn’t mean you can’t use it for your small business if the features and rewards fit your needs better than those of a business card.
+On the other hand, the Chase Freedom Unlimited is designed for individual consumers — but that doesn’t mean you can’t use it for your small business if the features and rewards fit your needs better than those of a business card.

 Main details